koding/kdlearn/guides/ssh-chromebook/index.md

 their customd build of the Chrome OS.

 ### Step 2: Generate the required ssh private and public keys on your VM
-> type:success
+> type:tip
 > If you already have a private and public key generated, you can skip the section below

 Open up Terminal on your Koding VM and type in the following command:
 ```
 ssh-keygen
 ```